mathmanu/caffe-jacinto-models/docs/Cityscapes_Segmentation_README.md

 ### Inference using the trained model
 * This section explains how the trained model can be used for inference on a PC using Caffe-jacinto.
 * Open the file infer_cityscapes_segmentation.sh using a text editor and change the path of deploy model and weights (caffemodel) to the one that is generated in the recent training.
-* Run the file infer_cityscapes_segmentation.sh
+* Run the file infer_cityscapes_segmentation.sh.
-This will create the output images or video in the location corresponding to the output parameter mentioned in the script.
+* This will create the output images or video in the location corresponding to the output parameter mentioned in the script.
+* Note that the inference script is set to resize to 1024x512 resolution before inference - this is for fast inference.
+To do the inference on the full resolution, change the resize parameter used inside the script to: resize="2048 1024" and in deploy.prototxt used in the script, change to: input_shape {
+  dim: 1
+  dim: 3
+  dim: 1024
+  dim: 2048
+}

+### Quality evaluation of the trained model
+* The pixel accuracy and mean IOU can be measured by running eval_cityscapes_segmentation.sh
+* In default setting for evaluation, the input images are resized to 1024x512 for fast evaluation.
+However, this is not good for best quality.
+* To obtain best quality, please do the evaluation on full resolution.
+For this, change the resize parameter used inside the script to: resize="2048 1024" and in all the deploy.prototxt files used in the script, change to: input_shape {
+  dim: 1
+  dim: 3
+  dim: 1024
+  dim: 2048
+}

+### Notes
+* Doing the training with
+use_image_list=1
+shuffle=1
+in train_cityscapes_training.sh will provide better results than what can be obtained with default settings.
+But that will take more time to complete the training.